Oud Have Thought It?: Rihab Azar Session At Wigmore Hall (Learning Room), 4 October 2024

 If you, like the old git, want to hear “old school” oud, here is the Parfume de Gitane piece played by the composer, Anouar Brahem, and his mates back in 1997:

-At the end of the concert, several members of the audience let the witless git know how they felt about him.
+At the end of our concert, several members of the audience let the witless git know how they felt about him.
 One said that he had ruined their enjoyment of the concert, which seemed a bit extreme.
 We were the closest to his fiddling and we just thought he was a twerp.

 “Have you ever played a fretless instrument?”, I asked.
 He hadn’t, but pointed out to me, entirely counterfactually, that the oud has frets…or at least Rihab Azar’s did!
 (Oh no it doesn’t…oh no it didn’t).